fengboyue/jsdk/docs/en/quick.md

 ### v2.3.0 - 2020/7/24
 [Added]
-- create new module named jsmedia with advanced audio and video players.
+- create new media module with advanced audio and video players.
 - add interval time for Seqkeys in Keyboard class.
 - Ajax class supports new response type: arraybuffer.

 ### v2.2.0 - 2020/7/17
 [Added]
-- create new module named jsinput for complex key and mouse events.
+- create new input module for complex key and mouse events.
 - generate index.html for every directory of examples automatically.

 [Changed]